 So if you don’t get approved for an unsecured credit card after one or two rejected applications, opt for a secured card instead.
 Secured credit cards are great for credit improvement because they pretty much offer guaranteed approval.

 Try to maintain a credit utilization ratio below 30% on each of your credit cards.
 And if you really want to maximize your credit score, aim for less than 10%.
+The average credit utilization ratio for someone with a credit score of 800 or higher is 6.5%, according to Experian.
 A higher ratio hurts your credit score, as it indicates that you are stretched thin financially.

 Credit utilization is determined by comparing the balance listed on your monthly statement against your available credit.
 You can improve it by spending less each month, asking for a higher spending limit or paying your bill multiple times per month to keep your statement balance as low as possible.

 Lenders, landlords, employers and other decision makers known to perform credit checks are more likely to trust applicants with a long track record of responsible money management.
-Positive information in your credit reports about recently opened loans and lines of credit will help.
-But you have to prove yourself capable of making on-time payments and otherwise upholding your end of the borrowing bargain over time.
+Positive information in your credit reports about recently opened loans and lines of credit will help, but you have to prove yourself capable of making on-time payments and otherwise upholding your end of the borrowing bargain over time.
+That’s why keeping credit accounts that you’ve had for a long time is a good idea.
+It can increase the length of your credit history and prove to creditors you have a long track record of being responsible with borrowed money.

 A lot of available credit and a long credit history are essential for a great credit score.
 That’s why it’s unwise to close old accounts, even if you no longer use them.
 Closing accounts will reduce your available credit, raise your credit utilization ratio and give the impression that you have little credit experience.